-An employment forecast completed by the NCWRPC in 2003 indicates continued employment decline for the Town.
-By the year 2030, it is estimated that the Town will provide employment to 342 workers.
-This estimate is based upon a rate of about -15%, which was based on the rate of change in employment between 1990-2000 for non-farm employment.
+An employment forecast completed by the NCWRPC in 2003 indicates continued employment growth for the Town.
+By the year 2030, it is estimated that the Town will provide employment to 325 workers.
+This estimate is based upon a growth rate of about -17%, which was based on the rate of change in employment between 1990-2000 for non-farm employment.